-The provisions of this Ordinance shall not be construed to exclude a residential facility for individuals with a mental illness, which is duly certified and/or licensed by the State of Indiana, from a residential area solely because such residential facility is a business or because the persons residing in the residential facility are not related provided that there is, at minimum, a linear distance of three thousand (3,000) feet from one such facility to another such facility as measured from the lots lines of the total properties containing the residential facilities.
-The facility shall meet all other zoning requirements, codes and laws.
+The provisions of this Ordinance shall not be construed to exclude a residential facility for the mentally ill which is duly licensed by the Community Residential Facilities Council of the State of Indiana Department of Mental Health, from a residential area solely because such residential facility is a business or because the persons residing in the residential facility are not related provided that there is, at minimum, a linear distance of three thousand (3,000) feet from one such facility to another such facility as measured from the lots lines of the total properties containing the residential facilities.

-A residential facility which is not certified and/or licensed by the State of Indiana as a residential facility for individuals with a developmental disability or a residential facility for individuals with a mental illness shall be subject to all of the provisions of this Ordinance.
+A residential facility which is not licensed by the Community Residential Facilities Council of the State of Indiana Department of Mental Health as a residential facility for the developmentally disabled or a residential facility for the mentally ill shall be subject to all of the provisions of this Ordinance.

-ARTICLE IX Section 19 ADULT ENTERTAINMENT BUSINESS
+Section 19 ADULT ENTERTAINMENT BUSINESS